6.1.18 Wall ties, bed joint reinforcements and windposts

 - be in accordance with BS EN 845-3 or Technical Requirement R3

-- be of the type as specified in the design
+- be of the type specified in the design

 - be sufficiently wide so that minimum cover of 20mm is provided from the external face of masonry

-- be used strictly in accordance with manufacturers recommendations.
+- be used strictly in accordance with the manufacturer’s recommendations.

 Windposts should: